Mrs. Lisset Madsen

 “Every child is someone’s child”.
 These are the words of an author, and friend, who inspired me in my quest to be a better mother, teacher, and person.
 This statement relates to all children in the sense that every child is a gift from God, as well as someone else’s special gift.
 Our children deserve our attention, care, and efforts to reach their full potential.
 For this, I will have high expectations for our students and strive to do all that I can to help them achieve those expectations.
 Our classroom will be composed of a community that celebrates its members and their accomplishments; one that is a safe environment and allows for mistakes to happen.
 This will provide an opportunity for growth, compassion for one another, and learning that expands beyond our classroom.

-Although this is my first year as a full time teacher and at St. Columba, I have gained teaching experience in more than one state.
+Although this is my second year as a full time teacher at St. Columba, I have gained teaching experience in more than one state.
 As a student teacher and school volunteer in Virginia, I provided support for teachers and effectively led classrooms; I always kept the students my top priority.
 During the seven years spent as a volunteer and three as a substitute, I gained valuable insight into the teaching and learning of our children.
 Substitute teaching, both daily and long term, in K-12 classrooms have allowed me to gain skills and knowledge in diverse learning environments.
 This has been true for my times as a substitute, both in Florida and in California.
 I obtained my Bachelors Degree in Elementary Education from Old Dominion University in Norfolk, Virginia and it is my goal to obtain my Master’s Degree in the near future.

 Our school’s mission states that, in union with parents and guardians as the primary educators of our students, is a community of faith dedicated to academic excellence while bearing witness to the Gospel message of Jesus Christ.
 We seek to educate the whole child, within the tradition of the Catholic Church, so students may confidently meet the challenge of living a Christ-centered life in a changing world.
 I truly believe in our school’s mission and aspire to be the mere wind of knowledge and resources that propels the student vessel to soar to new learning paths.
 It is my pleasure to join efforts with you in teaching our amazing children this year.
 Welcome to First Grade!